antonsanchoe-arch/ironhack-project/README.md

 # Main functionalities

--Free movement of the F1 car on the screen
+- Free movement of the F1 car on the screen
--Random spawn of the tanks
+- Random spawn of the tanks
--Random spawn of the petrol cans
+- Random spawn of the petrol cans
--Automatic score
+- Automatic score
--Lives (4 lives)
+- Lives (4 lives)
--The game is over when you crash 4 times with tanks -Every second the score increases by
+- The game is over when you crash 4 times with tanks
+- Every second the score increases by
--Each petrol can increases the score by 100
+- Each petrol can increases the score by 100
--when a petrol can and a tank is hitted it disappear -each tank appear every 1,5 seconds and each petrol can appear each 4,5 seconds -
+- when a petrol can and a tank is hitted it disappear
+- each tank appear every 1,5 seconds and each petrol can appear each 4,5 seconds

 # Backlog Functionalities